maziac/DeZog/documentation/Usage.md

 Here is the explanations of all the options:
 - "preset": Either "spectrum", "zx81" or "none" (default).
 It will set the default values for a 48k Spectrum or a 16k ZX81.
 You can override these settings.
 If you e.g. set the 'memoryModel' explicitly.
 - "Z80N": true/false.
 Defaults to false.
 Enables the Z80N (ZX Next) instruction set.
 See https://wiki.specnext.dev/Extended_Z80_instruction_set .
-- "zxKeyboard": true/false.
-Defaults to false.
+- "zxKeyboard": Either "spectrum", "zx81" or "none" (default).
 If enabled the simulator shows a keyboard to simulate keypresses.
 ![](images/zsim_keyboard.jpg)
 - "zxInterface2Joy": true/false.
 Defaults to false.
 If enabled the simulator shows 2 joystick controls to simulate ZX Interface 2 joysticks.
 ![](images/zsim_interface2joy.jpg)